Canon T6i vs Fujifilm X-E2S

 |17.||Fujifilm X-M1||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

-Both the T6i and the X-E2S have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the X-E2S have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Fujifilm X-E2S Manual.
+Further information on the features and operation of the T6i and X-E2S can be found, respectively, in the Canon T6i Manual (free pdf) or the online Fujifilm X-E2S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Fujifilm X-E2S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.